metacosm/articles/2023/en/red-hat-developers-blogs/josdk-part-4.md

 Let's look at the details.
-First, quite logically, your `EventSource` needs to implement the [`EventSource` interface](https://github.com/operator-framework/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/event/source/EventSource.java) which means that you have to implement 3 methods: `setEventHandler` (the only one we care about here), `start` and `stop`, these last two being only needed if you need to have code that runs whenever the associated reconciler starts or stops, which you don't need to worry about here.
-The `setEventHandler` method will be called automatically by the SDK when your event source gets registered and will provide an [`EventHandler`](https://github.com/operator-framework/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/event/EventHandler.java) instance that your event source can use to ask JOSDK to potentially trigger your reconciler as you will see.
+First, quite logically, your `EventSource` needs to implement the [`EventSource` interface](https://github.com/operator-framework/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/event/source/EventSource.java) which means that you have to implement 3 methods: `setEventHandler` (the only one we care about here), `start` and `stop`, these last two being only useful if you need to have code that runs whenever the associated reconciler starts or stops, which you don't need to worry about here.
+The `setEventHandler` method will be called automatically by the SDK when your event source gets registered.
+JOSDK will call it, providing an [`EventHandler`](https://github.com/operator-framework/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/event/EventHandler.java) instance that your event source can use to ask JOSDK to potentially trigger your reconciler.
 Typically, you only need to record that instance so that your event source can refer to it when needed.
-Note that all this is fairly common to all `EventSource` implementations and, recognizing this, JOSDK provides an `AbstractEventSource` class that takes care of these details (you could have used this but we wanted to stay at the lowest abstract level possible first).
+Note that all this is fairly common to all `EventSource` implementations and, recognizing this, JOSDK provides an `AbstractEventSource` class that takes care of these details.

-Next, your event source needs to implement the `Watcher` interface, meaning that the Fabric8 client will call your `EventSource` `eventReceived` method whenever an event occurs for `Ingress` events.
-You want to trigger the reconciler only if the `Ingress` has a status and that it contains the information you need to extract the address at which the application will be exposed (which can be extracted from the `status.loadBalancer. ingress` field).
+Next, your event source needs to implement the `Watcher` interface, meaning that the Fabric8 client will call your `EventSource` `eventReceived` method whenever an event, that matches your `Watcher` configuration, occurs for `Ingress` events.
+You want to trigger the reconciler only if the `Ingress` has a status and that it contains the information you need to extract the address at which the application will be exposed (which can be extracted from the `status.loadBalancer.ingress` field, as you saw above).

 Assuming this condition is satisfied, you then need to identify which of your CRs should be associated with that event so that the SDK can retrieve it and trigger your reconciler with it.
 In this case,